 RV Packing List

 Getting your packing for a road trip on-point is always going to make the journey smoother.
-That just goes double for an RV.
-It’s such a sizable beast with so many moving parts and things that can go wrong that you really don’t want to stuff this up.
+That just goes double for packing for an RV.
+It’s such a sizable beast with so many moving parts and so many things that can go wrong that you really don’t want to stuff this up.

 An RV rental is obviously going to come already fitted with a lot of the bits and boodles you need for a killer trip.
 But while your kitchen and pooping setup will already be ready to rock and roll, there are a few RV essentials—rental or not—that you shouldn’t be trekking out into the Mojave wastes without: